jreisinger/checkip/README.md

 ![](checkip.png)

-To install the CLI tool:
+To install the CLI tool

 ```
 git clone git@github.com:jreisinger/checkip.git
 cd checkip
 make install
 ```

+or download a [release](https://github.com/jreisinger/checkip/releases) binary for your system and architecture.

 See `cmd/checkip.go` for how to use checkip as a library.